Ralph Landau: Other processes

 Under Landau's direction, Scientific Design also developed processes and sold licenses to make maleic anhydride, acetic anhydride, polyisoprene, and chlorinated solvents.

 In 1955, Scientific Design licensed an improved catalyst for oxidizing benzene to produce maleic anhydride.
 Maleic anhydride is used in malathion insecticide.
 It is a precursor to unsaturated polyester resins, used to make fiberglass composites for boats, cars, wind turbine blades and other products.
-It is used in the manufacture of copolymers to bind wood fibers into plastic, inhibity corrosion, create protective coatings, and repel water in sunscreens.
+It is used in the manufacture of copolymers to bind wood fibers into plastic, inhibits corrosion, create protective coatings, and repel water in sunscreens.
 Later, the company developed a process involving butane rather than benzene.
 By the 1970s, half of the world's production of maleic anhydride used one of the two processes.

 In 1959, Scientific Design announced a boron-mediated process for the oxidation of cyclic aliphatics such as cyclohexane.
 The oxidation of cyclohexane in the presence of boric acid produced a mixture of cyclohexanol and cyclohexanone, precursors of adipic acid.
 The process was licensed in the United States by Monsanto and elsewhere by other companies.

 Scientific Design found a new method for producing isoprene based on the dimerization of propylene, working with Goodyear Tire and Rubber.
 They developed processes for the production of acetic anhydride as well.
 Acetic anhydride is mainly produced by the carbonylation of methyl acetate.
 Acetic anhydride is used industrially for preparing acetate esters.